 All Intellectual Property belongs to you the inventor.
 We focus on showing you a way to achieve technology transfer.
 This usually requires the technology to become robust and mature enough to be ready for manufacture.
 Part of our Technology and Market Assessment Process is to help you make sure that your IP is protected so that you can decide the best path for your technology.

 TREAT is a multi-institution NIH funded center that has as its partners Thayer School of Engineering at Dartmouth College, The Dartmouth Institute for Health Policy and Clinical Practice, University of Pittsburgh, and Simbex, which acts as the lead site.

-We have supported RESNA’s mission to educate rehabilitation engineers and develop assistive technology solutions for a number of years.
-We primarily focus on sponsoring RESNA’s Student Design Showcase and provided judging for the Student Design and Developer’s Showcases.
+TERAT supported RESNA’s mission to educate rehabilitation engineers and develop assistive technology solutions for a number of years.
+We sponsored RESNA’s Student Design Showcase and provided judging for the Student Design and Developer’s Showcases.
 For both Showcases, the TREAT prize for the innovation most likely to be commercialized was awarded at RESNA’s Annual Conference.